Why was my credit card transaction declined?

-Credit card transactions may be declined for a number of reasons.
-To determine the reason for a decline, you will need to review the transaction response from the payment gateway account.
+Credit card transactions can be declined due to various reasons.
+To ascertain the cause of a decline, it's necessary to examine the transaction response from the Authorize.net payment gateway account.

 - Click Transaction Search from the main toolbar.

-- Enter the applicable search criteria to look up the transaction.
+- Enter the relevant search criteria to find the transaction.

 - Click Search at the bottom of the page.